Amgde22/lexicon-99999/src/documentation.md

+# steps
+shouf ki effect applied - done race it to the end - done write a unified effect class with all functions functions to get value of uses , duration whats the difference between remove and force remove , can it be one???

+change pubsub to call function not object.effect

 #       [LEVELS]
 levels are arrays of [Enemy Groups] at start of each run pick a level order at random that ends with a boss